titomiguelcosta/tmcI18nPlugin/README.md

   * Enable the modules in your `settings.yml` (optional)
     * For your backend application: transunit and transunit
-    * *Note:* this modules make use of the plugin tmcTwitterBootstrapPlugin, if you do not want to install, feel free to generate new modules with the task doctrine:generate-admin
+    * *Note:* these modules make use of the plugin tmcTwitterBootstrapPlugin, if you do not want to install, feel free to generate new modules with the task doctrine:generate-admin

               all:
                 .settings: